yakimka/picodi/README.md

 `get_db` and `process_data` also can be async, just add `async` keyword before `def`.

-### Declaring resource dependencies
+### Declaring dependencies with different scopes

-Use the `resource` decorator to declare a resource, which ensures that the provided function is treated as a singleton and that its lifecycle is managed across the application.
+Use the `dependency` decorator to specify the scope of a dependency.

 ```python
 import asyncio